North Shore (09) 486 8900

 • Never had cervical screening.

-We recommend that you see your Nurse or Doctor for a smear or contact the Study Nurse if you:
+For some people, self-testing may not be appropriate.
+We recommend that you see your nurse or doctor or contact the Study Nurse if you:

-• Have had a high-grade smear in the past and have yearly smears
+• Have had a high-grade cervical cell changes in the past and have yearly testing

 • Have had a hysterectomy